tlin41390/MusicClassification/README.md

 - K-Means Cluster:
     - Shuffle feature data (handled for Random Forest Classifier by `train_test_split`)
-    - Scale feature data using `sklearn.preprocessing.StandardScaler`
+    - Scale feature data using `sklearn.preprocessing.StandardScaler` for PCA
-    - Apply principal component analysis to reduce the 57 features to three principal components using  `sklearn.decomposition.PCA`
+    - Apply principal component analysis to reduce the 57 features to three principal components using  `sklearn.decomposition.PCA` for cluster visualization in three dimensions

 - Neural Network
-    - Convert RGBA images to RGB and then to grayscale and finally NumPy arrays
+    - Convert RGBA images to RGB and then to grayscale and finally NumPy arrays to reduce input dimensionality
     - Split data into 75% training and 25% testing using `sklearn.model_selection.train_test_split`
     - Normalize the grayscale pixel values by dividing each by its maximum value